jijihohococo/ichi-orm/README.md

 #### To Array

-"toArray()" function can use in only main query.
-This function will return the array for thre query as shown as below.
+The "toArray()" function can only be used in the main query.
+It returns the query results as an array, as shown below.

 <b>Array ( [0] => Array ( [id] => 1 [author_id] => 1 [content] => Content [created_at] => 2021-10-01 12:02:26 [updated_at] => 2021-10-01 12:02:26 [deleted_at] => ) )</b>

-<b>You can't call relationship functions directly with the object in the loop because "toArray()" function outputs the array.</b>
+<b>You cannot call relationship functions directly on the objects in the loop because "toArray()" returns arrays.</b>

-<b>You can't use "toArray" function in subquery.</b>
+<b>You cannot use the "toArray()" function in a subquery.</b>

 ```php
 $blogs = Blog::select(['id','content'])->toArray();